 In FY2012, because an IBM BlueGene/Q was removed from consideration in August 2011, all deployment funds were allocated to JLab.
 Similar to FY2011, the project proposed a split acquisition, with between 40% and 60% of funds to be used for a conventional cluster, and between 60% and 40% for a GPU-accelerated cluster.
-The split will be determined by the end of May, 2012.
 The first 40% of the FY2012 budget was awarded on April 2, 2012, for a 212-node conventional cluster based on Intel "Sandy Bridge" processors and quad-data-rate Infiniband.
-The contract for this purchase allows additional racks to be purchased, should the project elect to allocate additional funds up to 60% of the total budget.
-JLab will begin the procurement of the GPU-accelerated FY2012 cluster in late May to early June.
+The contract for this purchase allowed additional racks to be purchased, and the project elected to allocate additional funds corresponding to 60% of the total budget.
+JLab procured a GPU-accelerated cluster based on the NVIDIA "Kepler" K20 accelerators beginning in June, with delivery in November.